ccccmark/hollow_memories/README.md

 nyaa.si is "A BitTorrent community focused on Eastern Asian media including anime, manga, music, and more."

 before using it read the rules <https://nyaa.si/rules> and the help page <https://nyaa.si/help>

-I recommend making an account so you can edit/manage your torrents later
+I recommend making an account so you can edit/manage your torrents later to upload torrents to nyaa.si click the upload button at the top left which wil send you to <https://nyaa.si/upload>

-to upload torrents to nyaa.si click the upload button at the top left which wil send you to <https://nyaa.si/upload>
+the rest should be pretty self explaining, the search on nyaa is very specific so use a proper title as example you could use `hololive` at the beginning and `(VideoID)` at the end like i do

-the rest is pretty self explaining use `Live Action - Raw` as category for normal stream vods
+as Category you can use whatever you want since there is none that fits vtuber content, i usually use `Live Action - Raw`

 for the Torrent flags `Anonymous` will show `Anonymous` instead of your username as uploader `Hidden` is like the unlisted option on youtube only you will be able to see it